Human trafficking in Guyana

+Prosecution (2009)

 The government made no discernible progress in prosecuting, convicting, and sentencing human trafficking offenders in Guyana during the reporting period.
 The Combating Trafficking of Persons Act of 2005 prohibits all forms of trafficking and prescribes sufficiently stringent penalties, ranging from three years to life imprisonment, and which are commensurate with those for rape.
 The government reported four new trafficking investigations during the reporting period, none of which led to prosecutions.
 The government’s four prosecutions from previous reporting periods remained ongoing, with no significant progress.
 To date, the government has not convicted any trafficking offenders.
 Progress on the prosecution of criminal cases is perpetually delayed by judicial backlogs, incorrectly filed paperwork, or the failure of key parties to appear at hearings.
 NGO's and one government official expressed concern that trafficking-related official complicity was a problem.
 It is reportedly common for defendants to bribe court officials for favorable rulings.
 The Ministry of Home Affairs conducted two anti-trafficking training programs, one in partnership with IOM, for 120 police, prosecutors, and investigators during the reporting period.

-Protection
+Protection (2009)

 The government made some efforts to protect victims during the reporting period, but the number of identified victims was low, and the fact that the government charged no trafficking offenders and has yet to convict a trafficking offender undermined the effectiveness of those protections.
 The government, in partnership with IOM, developed a series of anti-trafficking focal point community groups around the country to help identify and refer possible trafficking victims to assistance organizations.
 While NGOs reported overall good working-level relations with anti-trafficking officials, some local observers expressed concern that pressure from senior officials may have prompted some lower-level officials to suppress information in order to avoid drawing attention to trafficking in Guyana.
 The Ministry tried to encourage identified victims to participate in prosecutions of traffickers by paying for travel costs associated with their testifying in court.
 In one instance, the Ministry hired a private lawyer for a victim.
 Nevertheless, none of the four victims identified during the reporting period elected to participate in prosecutions.
 In a positive step during the reporting period, Guyanese prison officials identified two foreign victims of trafficking in detention and referred them to the Human Services Ministry for assistance.
 The government later dropped pending charges against the two victims.
 The government did not provide legal alternatives to the removal of foreign victims to their home countries where they may face hardship or retribution.